Gesee-y/Outdoors.jl/Readme.md

 ## Bug report

 If you encountered any problem or counter intuitive behavior, you can create an issue at [my GitHub](https://github.com/Gesee-y/Outdoors.jl)

-## More

-I am from Cameroon at Yaoundé, you can contact me if needed at gesee37@gmail.com